techthiyanes/torchdim/README.md

     for channels in range(batch.size):
         compute channels + 1000

 This makes doing complicated indexing arithmetic appear the same as it would in a for loop, but without executing a loop in Python.
-Consider what a lookup from an embedding table would look like:
+Here is code that lookups up features in an embedding table given a sequence of ids:

 ```{code-cell} ipython3
 sequence, features = dims()